koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 And then, we can create a renderer by passing a host config to the reconciler.

 After creating a renderer, we create a container for the renderer at the first rendering.
-After that, we update the container in order to render the passed element.
+And then, we update the container to render the passed element.

 `createContainer` doesn't render anything. `updateContainer` is the one.
 `updateContainer` processes the passed ReactElement.